apurvpw/RAG-Context-Java/README.md

 - **LLM Integration**: Communicating with the language model using LangChain4j's unified API

 The application demonstrates how to build a production-grade RAG application using LangChain4j's components in a Spring Boot environment.

-## Recent Changes

-- Added MongoDB storage for chat questions and answers
-- Implemented session management UI with context and session selection
-- Added ability to view and resume previous chat sessions
-- Implemented session naming and renaming functionality
-- Added chat history loading when resuming a session
-- Removed duplicate UI tabs to improve user experience
-- Simplified architecture by removing DocumentController and Service, as context creation with embeddings handles document uploading